01-edu/public/subjects/zappy/README.md

 ### Objectives

-Zappy is an automatic video Game where AIs play with each other, The Game is about building a world and managing it's population; we are going to call this world Trantor.
+Zappy is an automatic video Game where AIs play with each other, The Game is about building a world and managing its population; we are going to call this world Trantor.

-## Instructions
+### Instructions

 ### Game presentation

 - Geographically Trantor is made of plains with no height, no carter, no valley, no mountains.
 - The game board represents the entire world's surface like a map containing food and stones and the population of Trantor, "the Trantorians."
-- The "Trantorions" lives in harmony and peace with everyone,They only eat food so they Can stay alive, look for stones, pick them up to create totems, and have a ritual to get to the next level of the game,it will be all explained later.
+- The "Trantorions" lives in harmony and peace with everyone, They only eat food so they Can stay alive, look for stones, pick them up to create totems, and have a ritual to get to the next level of the game, it will be all explained later.
 - Each level has different requirements for a ritual, making the adventure more and more difficult for the AI players, who play independently without help from their creator.

 ### Players